tlwilliams895/lchs/src/appendices/list-methods/append-insert-examples.rst

    list_name.append(new_value)

-This method adds one new item to the END of a list.
+``append`` adds one new item to the END of a list.
 The new item may be of any data type, including another list.

 .. admonition:: Example